vanshkumar740/internship-task-3-/README.md

 - DELETE /books/:id: Delete a book

 ## Notes
-POST, PUT, DELETE may return 404 due to [add your issue, e.g., URL typo].
+POST, PUT, DELETE may return 404 due to some issues .
 Working on fixing.